yoni101087/cp-new-task/README.md

 The CI/CD pipeline consists of three workflows:

 1. **CI Workflow**: Builds, tests, and pushes Docker images to ECR
    - Runs unit tests for both apps
    - Builds Docker images
    - Pushes images to ECR repositories

 2. **CD Workflow**: Deploys services to ECS
    - Updates ECS services to use the latest container images
    - Forces new deployments

+3. **SystemTests Workflow**: Runs system/integration tests and promotes images
+   - Fetches Terraform outputs (ALB, S3, SQS)
+   - Runs system tests against the live environment
+   - Uses GitVersion to generate semantic version tags
+   - Tags the `latest` image in ECR as `stable` and `stable-<version>`

-3. **Main Pipeline**: Orchestrates CI and CD workflows
+4. **Main Pipeline**: Orchestrates CI, CD, and SystemTests workflows
    - Runs on pushes to the main branch
    - Can be manually triggered to deploy to specific environments

 ## Project Setup Guide